 How to apply for a Post-Study Work (PSW) visa in the UK?

 Receiving an opportunity to work in the UK helps graduates to enhance their skills and capabilities and adds value to their work experience in their respective fields or areas.
-If you wish to stay in the UK and work there after your graduation, you are (Entitled) to have that (Post-Study Work) visa benefit and are required to apply separate visa to your student visa which allows graduates to stay and work within the country for upto two years validation period of time.
+If UK degrees are renowned and respected throughout the world so are the UK experiences.

-The Graduate Route will require a new visa application, which will only be possible from inside of the UK.
+The Graduate Route will require a new visa application, which will only be possible from the inside of the UK.
 It will include the payment of a visa fee of £700 and the Immigration Health Surcharge (IHS) at the full rate of £624 per year.

-Also, the visa rules keep changing and individual circumstances also matter so keep yourself updated frequently as much as possible to visa announcements and its recent changes by following the official websites.
+Also, the visa rules keep changing and individual circumstances also matter so keep yourself updated frequently as much as possible to visa announcements and their recent changes by following the official websites.

 Be sure to apply for the post-graduate work visa within the 12 months of course completion so that you meet the eligibility requirements and for your postgraduate degree you will have to study a full duration course.

 Stay in UK after the graduate route via a General Work Visa (Tier 2)